 Creating portfolios to replicate price-weighted and cap-weighted indices is quite easy:

-To replicate a price-weighted index, a portfolio holds an equal number of units (for example, shares or bonds) in each index security.
+To replicate a price-weighted index, a portfolio must hold an equal number of units (for example, shares or bonds) of each index security.
 The value of such a portfolio thus is proportional to the sum of the security prices, just as is the price-weighted index value.
-Note that funds seeking to replicate a price-weighted index must sell most shares they receive when stocks split and use the proceeds to purchase additional shares in the other securities to rebalance their portfolios.
+Note that when a stock in the index splits, price-weighted index funds must sell most shares that they receive and use the proceeds to purchase additional shares in the other index securities to rebalance their portfolios.

-To replicate a value-weighted index, a portfolio holds an equal percentage of all shares outstanding of each index security.
+To replicate a value-weighted index, a portfolio must hold an equal percentage of all shares outstanding of each index security.
 The total value of the portfolio thus is exactly that same percentage of the aggregate value of all index securities, which is proportional to the value-weighted index value.

 Index funds are very popular because they are easy to manage.
-In particular, once set up, index funds based on price- and value-weighted indices do not need to trade securities until the next index reconstitution or, in the case of a price-weighted index, until the next stock split.
+In particular, once set up, index funds based on price- and value-weighted indices do not need to trade securities until the next index reconstitution or, in the case of a price-weighted equity index, until the next stock split.

-Index funds represent a passive trading strategy because they simply buy and hold securities.
-Many investors like passive trading strategies because they generate minimal transaction costs, they are inexpensive to implement, and they produce returns that closely track market returns.
+Index funds represent a passive investment strategy because they simply buy and hold securities.
+Many investors like passive investment strategies because they generate minimal transaction costs, they are inexpensive to implement, and they produce returns that closely track market returns.

 In contrast, managers of actively managed portfolios try to select securities that will outperform the market.
-Since the majority of active portfolio managers cannot beat the market, investors are very interested in identifying those who are most likely to outperform.
+Since the majority of active portfolio managers cannot beat the market, investors are very interested in identifying those who manages are most likely to outperform.

 Common analyses that depend on indices